-- 1. An effective mentoring/coaching program for young Korean pastors and new mission c ongregations. - 2.
-A "Conflict Transformation" training course to encourage ministries of reconciliation. - 3.
-An "Academy for Spiritual Formation" in partnership with the Upper Room.
+1. An effective mentoring/coaching program for young and experienced Korean pastors and new mission congregations.

+2. A "Conflict Transformation" training course to encourage ministries of reconciliation with special focus on mediation and healing after disaffiliation.

+3. An "Academy for Spiritual Formation" in partnership with the Upper Room.